hardevsanghera/nutanix-autodeployvm/README.md

 Use a csv file as input to deploy custom VMs into a Nutanix Cluster.
 The main Create-NTNXVM.ps1 script has been changed to accommodate my project (also some fizes).

-1. Create you template images and place them on EACH storage container that you want to deply VMs on.
+1. Create you template images and place them on EACH storage container that you want to deploy VMs on.
   - Create your storage containers first
   - Use the Image service via Prism to upload your VM image ( this project is assuming Windows 2012r2 or 2016) to EACH storage container
   - You could also use existing VMs to make your images - see Nutanix KB2663 at https://portal.nutanix.com/#/page/kbs/details?targetId=kA032000000TTqoCAG